 To learn how air filters can help purify indoor air, visit our Home Air Cleaners webpage.

 What should I do if I suspect a problem?

-New pets, cockroaches, water damage, high humidity, and home remodeling can trigger reactions to indoor allergens.
-If you suspect that you have allergies, consult your doctor.
-Have a skin test to determine the cause of your symptoms.
-Once the allergen is identified, take steps to reduce your exposure and control your symptoms.
+A new pet, water damage, high humidity, and home remodeling can all trigger reactions to indoor allergens.
+If you suspect you have allergies, talk to your doctor.
+They may recommend a skin test to determine the cause of your symptoms.
+Once you’ve identified an allergen you’re sensitive to, you can take steps to reduce your exposure.

-A professional home inspector or indoor air specialist can help you identify sources of allergens in your home.
+A professional home inspector or indoor air specialist can help you identify allergen sources in your home.